mspass-team/mspass/docs/source/user_manual/memory_management.rst

 as a chain of map operators applied to a bag/RDD.
 There are, however, two common algorithms that can be expressed as "reduce" operators:
-(1) one-pass stacking (i.e. an average that does not require an interative such as an M-estimator.), and (2) forming ensembles on the fly from a bag/RDD of atomic data.
-They have fundamentally different memory constraints.
+(1) one-pass stacking (i.e. an average that does not require an interative loop such as an M-estimator.), and (2) forming ensembles on the fly from a bag/RDD of atomic data.
+These two examples have fundamentally different memory constraints.

 A stacking algorithm that produces a smaller number of output signals